NAFA Advises on Environmental, Social & Governance (ESG) Initiatives

 Strategies to boost your image by improving your ESG impact

 Businesses today are becoming more image conscious, and for good reasons.
 Their customers are more selective, and they’re seeking out companies they feel are good global citizens.
 This means adopting practices that benefit the environment, address proper interaction with stakeholders, and provide transparency into operations, all of which have become known as environmental, social, and governance initiatives or ESG.
 But it’s not just customers who are driving the ESG bandwagon; workers at all levels prefer to work with companies whose values align with theirs.
 So, if you want to bolster your image with consumers and recruit and retain employees competitively, improving your ESG profile makes sound business sense.
-The consultants at North American Forensic Accounting PC can show you how.
+The consultants at North American Forensic Accounting can show you how.

 The demand for ESG comes from many angles